A list of questions on popular topics. This is where you will find information about death benefits, the McCloud court case and pensions and divorce.

 any spouse’s pension, civil partner’s pension or eligible cohabiting partner’s pension payable following your death will also be reduced.

->If you remarry or enter into a new civil partnership and then divorce or dissolve your civil partnership again, your remaining pension rights can be subject to a further reduction.
-A pension sharing order cannot be issued if an earmarking order has already been issued against your LGPS pension.
-Similarly, an earmarking order cannot be issued if your pension benefits are already subject to a pension sharing order.
+If you remarry or enter into a new civil partnership and then divorce or dissolve your civil partnership again, your remaining pension rights can be subject to a further reduction.
+A Pension Sharing Order cannot be issued if an earmarking order has already been issued against your LGPS pension.
+Similarly, an earmarking order cannot be issued if your pension benefits are already subject to a Pension Sharing Order.

 After your divorce or dissolution of a civil partnership is completed: